mouradboutrid/-TurboGuard/docs/source/index.rst

    :target: https://opensource.org/licenses/MIT
    :alt: License

-A state-of-the-art deep learning framework for predictive maintenance and anomaly detection in turbofan engines using dual LSTM architectures and the CMAPSS dataset.
+**TurboGuard** is a state-of-the-art deep learning framework for predictive maintenance and anomaly detection in turbofan engines, built on dual LSTM architectures and powered by the CMAPSS dataset.

 .. mermaid::